Dryer ball

 A dryer ball is a spherical laundry device for tumbling clothes dryers used as an alternative to fabric softener, reducing static electricity or softening clothing, or to accelerate the drying process.

 Material composition

 Dryer balls are typically manufactured out of felted wool (the original material used for manufacture), rubber, or plastic.
 Wool variants are typically smooth, while rubber or plastic variants typically include spiked protrusions and may be shaped differently than a sphere.
 Rubber and plastic balls are more durable than woolen ones, which need periodic replacement depending on frequency of use.

 Mechanism of action

 Dryer balls are said to act as a moving buffer, preventing wet laundry from coalescing in the dryer, allowing increased air flow.
+A study has shown dryer balls mix into the fabric load as it is lifted by the dryer drum, but experience higher speeds than fabrics and decelerate rapidly when tumbling.
 The material and design of the ball varies its properties: wool balls are said to absorb moisture, accelerating drying.
 Conventional fabric softener often gives a fragrance via aroma compound to clothing.
 While typically unscented by default, wool dryer balls can be used to perfume laundry via application of essential oils to the balls before use.